 Crate Train Your Puppy

 While crate training is usually talked about in terms of house training, it is also a good tool for curbing destructive puppies.
-When you are not able to supervise your puppy, crating can keep him and your home safe.
-If you do not have a crate, you can confine him to a small, puppy-proof room such as a bathroom or kitchen.
+When you're not able to supervise your puppy, crating can keep it and your home safe.
+If you don't have a crate, you can confine the dog to a small, puppy-proof room such as a bathroom or kitchen.

 Provide Your Puppy with Toys